nndda/Theatre/README.md

 Connect your story to the game with function calls.
 ```
 {player_name}:
-    "Thanks! that feels so much better"
+    "Thanks!
+That feels so much better."

     Player.heal(20)
 ```